 By the time I was healed, I was not only broke but drained and in lots of debt.
 I was back to nothing.

 The coming days were really hard for me.
 Even what to eat was a big problem.
 My rent was due and I was out of groceries and water.
 To the few friends and family members that helped in all my down moments, I really appreciate you.
 Thank you for not giving up on me.

 Back to work

 When I finally got back, after over 6 months, I was no longer in high demand.
 The market was flooded with models.
 I have been back and forth with my finances because of sickle cell.
 To be honest, it sucks.
 Though the need for money becomes intense most of the time, I am grateful for the fact that I get another chance to try.

 Appreciating the little things in life has helped me to cope with the days I no longer want to live.
 I remember the few people in my life who genuinely love me no matter what, and that is what keeps me going.
 Especially in a world where money solves everything and I don't have any.

 Years have passed and I still haven’t recovered from all that loss.
 There are times I still think about it and cry.
 I’m still learning to get over it and I will someday.

-This is one of the million reasons why I advocate for SCD.
+This is one of the million reasons why I advocate for sickle cell.
 This disease destroys all aspects of life.
-Most of these things can not be recovered ever.
+Most of these things cannot be recovered, ever.
 I send love to everyone going through tough broke times because of sickle cell.
 I know how you feel.
 You will be just fine.